How To Migrate

 Step 1: Prepare for Migration

-Before migrating to Mailtrap, you should do a simple prep to ensure you don’t lose important data.
+Here’s how to do a simple prep to ensure you don’t lose important data before migrating to Mailtrap.

-It’s highly recommended that you import your suppression list to Mailtrap before you start sending emails.
-This is needed to protect your email deliverability and sender reputation.
+You need to export your suppression list from the current sending provider and import it to Mailtrap to protect your email deliverability and sender reputation.
 Skipping this step may cause high bounce rates and spam complaints, leading to your account being temporarily suspended.

 So, one of the first steps during preparations is to export it from your current sending provider and have it on hand.